Sunday, May 10, 2026

 The common themes are:

-1. He made nature feel close
+1. He makes nature feel close

 Nature’s centenary editorial says he raised awareness of the natural world and the interconnections humans depend on, and points to that famous gorilla scene as an example of him quietly dismantling fear and misconception through presence, patience, and story.

-2. He made wonder respectable
+2. He makes wonder respectable

 There is something almost radical about his seriousness.